 should be avoided.

-On Unix, change location into the data directory and check
+Change location into the data directory and check the

 sure the server has access.
 For example, if the data

 If the data directory or its files or subdirectories are not

 owned by the login account that you use for running the

 server, change their ownership to that account.
 If the

 account is named

 Even with correct ownership, MySQL might fail to start up if there is other security software running on your system that manages application access to various parts of the file system.
 In this case, reconfigure that software to enable mysqld to access the directories it uses during normal operation.